davestephens/ansible-nas/docs/zfs/zfs_configuration.md

 Pools have properties that apply either to the pool itself or to filesystems created in the pool.
 You can use the command `zpool get all tank` to see the pool properties and `zfs get all tank` to see the filesystem properties.
-Most default values are perfecly sensible, some you'll [want to change](https://jrs-s.net/2018/08/17/zfs-tuning-cheat-sheet/).
+Most default values are perfectly sensible, some you'll [want to change](https://jrs-s.net/2018/08/17/zfs-tuning-cheat-sheet/).
 Setting defaults makes life easier when we create our filesystems.